bhisaac/5eFP/5eFP-SRD.md

 ## Magic Performance

 Your bardic magic lets you use your voice or any instrument you wield more effectively.
-You roll with advantage whenever you make CHA checks with your voice or an instrument you're welding.
+You roll with advantage whenever you make CHA checks with your voice or an instrument you're wielding.

 ## Bardic Action Dice (Cooldown CHA)